moscajs/aedes-persistence-mongodb/README.md

 ### aedesPersistenceMongoDB([opts])

 Creates a new instance of aedes-persistence-mongodb.
-It accepts a connections string url or you can pass you existing db object.
+It accepts a connections string url or you can pass your existing db object.

 Example: